-- Introduced project collaboration using Team Drives.
-Files and scripts in a Team Drive are owned by the team instead of individuals, allowing teams to develop and maintain scripts more readily.
+- Introduced project collaboration using Shared drives.
+Files and scripts in a shared drive are owned by the group instead of individuals, allowing collaborators to develop and maintain scripts more readily.

 - Script editors (in addition to script owners) can now publish add-ons and deploy scripts as web apps or executables for the Execution API.

 - For all container-bound scripts, the container owner takes ownership of a new script project regardless of who created it.